Hate crime & hate speech

 - National level: The legislation varies a lot from country to country.
 In some EU member states, homophobia and transphobia are an aggravating factor in sentencing crimes.
 Incitement is also punished in penal law in some jurisdictions.

-How does ILGA-Europe work on hate crime and hate speech?
+How do ILGA-Europe work on hate crime and hate speech?

-ILGA-Europe wants to make sure there is consistneyc at European and international level on hate crime and hate speech.
+ILGA-Europe want to make sure there is consistneyc at European and international level on hate crime and hate speech.
 We monitor the way EU member states implement their various commitments.
 We are also working for the EU to extend its anti-racist legislation so that hate crime and hate speech law becomes consistent and covers homophobia and transphobia in all 28 Member States.

 We work with our members at national level, where we promote evidence-based advocacy to aim for the adoption of legislation and policies by national law-makers and governments.

-ILGA-Europe works with professional organisations to encourage training of police staff, prosecutors, judges, lawyers).
+ILGA-Europe work with professional organisations to encourage training of police staff, prosecutors, judges, lawyers).
 We also promote the collection of factual evidence by our membership, and we help members to build their capacities in that respect.
-The Documentation and Advocacy Fund [link] has been mobilised at different times for this purpose.
+The Documentation and Advocacy Fund has been mobilised at different times for this purpose.